Wreath (attire)

-A wreath worn for purpose of attire (in English, a "chaplet"; στέφανος, corona), is a headdress made of leaves, grasses, flowers or branches.
-It is typically worn in festive occasions and on holy days and has a long history and association with ancient pageants and ceremonies.
-Outside occasional use, the wreath can also be used as a crown, or a mark of honour.
+A wreath worn for purpose of attire (in English, a "chaplet"; στέφανος, corona), is a headdress or headband made of leaves, grasses, flowers or branches.
+It is typically worn on celebrations, festive occasions and holy days, having a long history and association with ancient pageants and ceremonies.
+Outside occasional use, the wreath can also be used as a crown or a mark of honour.
 The wreath most often has an annular geometric construction.

+History

 Ancient Greece

-The wreath is associated with Greek attire and celebrations since ancient times, continuing a tradition to the modern day Olympic ceremonies.
+The wreath has been associated with Greek attire and celebrations since ancient times, a tradition that continues to modern Olympic ceremonies.
 Ancient coinage minted by early Greek city-states often depicted a divinity or other figure with a wreath.
 Wearing a wreath may have also had a mediating role by helping the wearer get closer to a specific deity.
 Different plants were dedicated to various gods: oak to Zeus, laurel to Apollo, herbs to Demeter, grapevine to Dionysos and myrtle to Aphrodite.
 Wreaths were also used to decorate the hermae, stone pillars surmounted with the head of a god or distinguished mortal.